nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Use `sort n/asc s/asc so/statusname`.

 <div markdown="block" class="alert alert-warning">
-:exclamation: **Take note** When using `so/` prefix, Trackermon will check if all the prefixes used are present in your `SEQUENCE`.
+:exclamation: **Take note:** When using `so/` prefix, Trackermon will check if all the prefixes used are present in your `SEQUENCE`.
 If they aren't, an error message will be displayed!
 </div>

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about Sort:**<br>
 * `sort` can also be used as is!
 It will sort by name in ascending order.
-* The `ORDER` must be asc or dsc!
-* The `SEQUENCE` must contain the full name of all the criteria used!
+* Refer to [parameter conditions](#parameter-conditions) section about `ORDER` `SEQUENCE`.
 * For `SEQUENCE`, if the full name of a criteria is being used multiple times, it will only consider the first instance of the full name.
-For example: "RatingTagRating" will sort by rating then tag.
+For example: "ratingtagrating" will sort by rating then tag.
 * If the same prefix is being used multiple times, only the last prefix will be considered by the program!
 For example: `sort n/asc n/dsc` will sort name by descending order.
 </div>